 - Vacation time and sick pay;

 - Life insurance policies; and

 Reach Out to Our San Jose Attorneys for Help

 At the Jachimowicz Law Group, we can help you get the benefits you need to recover from job losses.
-Call our office at 408-246-5500 or contact our experienced San Jose employment law attorneys online today and request a free consultation to discuss your case and how we can help you.
+Call our office at our office or contact our experienced San Jose employment law attorneys online today and request a free consultation to discuss your case and how we can help you.